paulscherrerinstitute/wica-http/README.md

 future with other control systems and/or protocols.

-To achieve this the server strives to create an API which offers programming abstractions that are flexible enough to adapt to future needs, or at least which will not have to change radically.
+To achieve this the server strives to create an API which offers programming abstractions that are flexible enough to adapt to future needs, or at least which will not have to change too radically.
 The main abstractions are as follows:

 ## Wica Channel